-During June 2009 consultants were appointed to assess the Water and Waste Water Works in Zululand District Municipality.
+ZDM is currently updating its assessments on all water and waste water treatment works.
 The assessments included recommendations and cost estimates to refurbish and/or upgrade these works in the short term and medium to long term.
 These assessments also recommended emergency interventions.

-This Technical report was compiled to secure funding for the emergency interventions, short term refurbishment and medium to long term upgrading.
+The outcomes can be used to secure funding for the emergency interventions, short term refurbishment and medium to long term upgrading.